-D8 List any other application requirements specific to transfer applicants:
+D8 List any other application requirements specific to transfer applicants: Community Standards Questionnaire (required of all applicants by the UNC System)

 D9 List application priority, closing, notification, and candidate reply dates for transfer students.
 If applications are reviewed on a continuous or rolling basis, place a check mark in the "Rolling admission" column.